-I owe a huge debt to my sources at Apple, the third-party community, and the wider Macintosh world at large.
+I owe a huge debt to my sources at Apple, the thirdparty community, and the wider Macintosh world at large.
 For ten years they have patiently answered my queries, explained technical issues to me, and more often than not provided me with enlightening conversation that illuminated my thinking about matters both Mac and non-Mac.
 I am especially grateful to the help far beyond the call of duty to Mac Team members Bill Atkinson, Steve Capps, Andy Hertzfeld, Joanna Hoffman, and Susan Kare, who have always been there for me when I needed them.
 They also helped produce a fairly impressive computer, which of course was the tool I used to generate this manuscript.
 It was also the instrument used by Viking to design this book, lay it out, and send it straight to the printer.

 Thanks also to the normally thankless public relations people who have linked me to these sources throughout the years, often without complaining about the result.
-These include the beleaguered PR staffs at Apple, Aldus, Regis McKenna, Microsoft, Waggoner-

-Edstrom, and dozens of third-party vendors and agencies.
-Particular thanks to Jane Anderson, Andy Cunningham, Marty Taucher, Kate Paisley, Barbara Krause, and Yolanda Davis.
+These include the beleaguered PR staffs at Apple, Aldus, Regis McKenna, Microsoft, Waggoner-Edstrom, and dozens of third-party vendors and agencies.
+Particular thanks to Jane Anderson, Andy Cunvi ningham, Marty Taucher, Kate Paisley, Barbara Krause, and Yolanda Davis.

 My excursions in computer journalism have been greatly aided by incisive and supportive editors: Rich Friedman of the late Popular Computing; David Rosenthal and, later, Bob Love of Rolling Stone; and at Macworld, three aces in a row-Dan Farber, Nancy Dunn, and Deborah Branscum.
+(Deborah was also my editor for the two-column series on the PowerMac that appeared in Macworld in the May and June editions of 1994.
+Those columns have been adapted into the Afterword which appears at the end of this paperback edition.)
 I've also benefited from expertise and advice from many other Macworld colleagues, beginning with editors-in-chief David Bunnell, Jerry Borrell, and Adrian Mello, and down through the masthead-sadly, too many names to list here.